 Our Organisation

-EUPATI operates as a public-private partnership, and our governance structure embodies this collaborative spirit.
-In addition to our dedicated Secretariat, all partners and members of the EUPATI National Platform Network generously contribute their time, underscoring our collective commitment.
+EUPATI operates as a patient-led multistakeholder public-private partnership, and our governance structure embodies this collaborative spirit.
+In addition to our dedicated Secretariat, all Partners, Fellows and members of the EUPATI National Platform Network generously contribute their time, underscoring our collective commitment.
 The organisational map below illustrates our current structure, which is designed to adapt and expand as we continue to evolve and grow.
 This dynamic framework allows us to respond effectively to new challenges and opportunities, ensuring that our governance remains aligned with our mission and goals.

 Our Structure